Manitoba Mushroom Society

 FORAY PARTICIPANT GUIDELINES

-• If you have any concerns or health issues, identify them to the Foray Leader
+• If you have any concerns or health issues, identify them to the Foray Leader when signing up for the foray

 • If you are sick with Covid, the flu or other contagious illness, stay at home